How to Shave Your Butt (Illustrated)

 Apply a generous and even amount of antiseptic/razor bump treatment to your skin.
 This treatment is best applied right after you rinse your body.
 Allow the antiseptic treatment to dry before applying any body powder or putting on clothes.

-After a few days have lapsed, you will need to start to exfoliate your butt so to prevent ingrown hairs and skin irritation.
-Using an exfoliating cloth will help loosen the hair and remove any dead skin cells.
+After a few days have lapsed, you will need to start to exfoliate your butt to prevent ingrown hairs and skin irritation.
+Using an exfoliating cloth will help loosen the hair and remove dead skin cells.
 You will need to do this every few days, but not every day in most cases.